Nebraska Revised Statute 70-1003

 (2) Each member of the board shall receive sixty dollars per day for each day actually and necessarily engaged in the performance of his or her duties, but not to exceed six thousand dollars in any one year, except for the member designated to represent the board on the Southwest Power Pool Regional State Committee or its equivalent successor, who shall receive two hundred fifty dollars for each day actually and necessarily engaged in the performance of his or her duties, not to exceed twenty thousand dollars in any one year.
 If the member designated to represent the board on the Southwest Power Pool Regional State Committee should for any reason no longer serve in that capacity during a year, the pay received while serving in such capacity shall not be used for purposes of calculating the six-thousand-dollar limitation for board members not serving in that capacity.
 When another board member acts as the proxy for the designated Southwest Power Pool Regional State Committee member, he or she shall receive the same pay as the designated member would have for that activity.
 Pay received while serving as proxy for such designated member shall not be used for purposes of determining whether the six-thousand-dollar limitation has been met for board members not serving as such designated member.
 Total pay to board members for activities related to the Southwest Power Pool shall not exceed an aggregate total of twenty-five thousand dollars in any one year.
-Each member shall be reimbursed for his or her actual and necessary expenses while so engaged as provided in sections 81-1174 to 81-1177.
+Each member shall be reimbursed for expenses while so engaged as provided in sections 81-1174 to 81-1177.
 The board shall have jurisdiction as provided in Chapter 70, article 10.

 (3) The board shall elect from their members a chairperson and a vice-chairperson.
 Decisions of the board shall require the approval of a majority of the members of the board.